Overview

 Contents of the course

-The bachelor program teaches basic scientific knowledge, for example with modules such as applied mathematics and statistics, physics and biochemistry.
-This is supplemented by subjects such as food chemistry and human nutrition.
-In the master's program, the subject-specific expansion is carried out with modules such as nutritional biology, biochemistry, nutritional toxicology, food chemistry, food law, nutritional physiology, nutritional medicine, food quality and quality control.
-In addition, there are modules offered for production management in the food industry, for the economics of the private household and the service companies or for markets of the agri-food industry.
-Often, a profile formation by additional election modules is possible.
+In the master's program, subject-specific expansion takes place, for example in nutritional biology, biochemistry, nutritional toxicology, food chemistry, food law, nutritional physiology, nutritional medicine, food quality and quality control.
+There are also modules on production management in the food industry, on the economics of private households and service companies or on markets in the agricultural and food industry.
+It is often possible to build a profile through additional elective modules.

-Admission criteria & course application
+Admission criteria & application for study

-Possible careers after graduation
+Career opportunities after graduation